-- 51. Consumer is also defined to include potential consumers.
-This means, for example, that Consumer Scotland could investigate practices which deter would-be consumers from pursuing a transaction. - 52.
-As noted, the goods or services purchased, used or received must be supplied in the course of a business if the individual is to be a consumer for the purposes of this legislation.
-A business is defined widely to include a profession as well as the activities of any government department, local or public authority or other public body.
-The term "goods" is also defined widely to include the purchase of land, while a mail recipient is also included in the definition of a person who uses services. - 53.
-"Consumer matters" means the interests of consumers and any matter connected with that.
+- 57. The term "consumer matters" is defined as meaning the interests of consumers and any matter connected with that. - 58.
+As noted, the goods or services purchased, used or received must be supplied in the course of a business if the individual or business is to be a consumer for the purposes of this legislation.
+A business is defined widely to include a not-for-profit enterprise which exists wholly or mainly to benefit society or a profession as well as the activities of any government department, local or public authority or other public body.
+The term "goods" is defined widely to include the purchase of land.